-Recommendations for additional professional development activities may be provided to the Academic Division Chair/ Associate Dean of Academics and Assessment.
+Recommendations for additional professional development activities may be provided to the Academic Division Chair.

 Salary

 Currently, the salary for adjunct faculty teaching courses in degree or certificate programs is determined by qualifications.
 Faculty with a Bachelor's Degree receive \$410 per credit hour; Faculty with a Master's Degree receive \$510 per credit hour; Faculty with a Doctoral degree receive \$610 per credit hour.
 As faculty continue their appointments with Eastern and accumulate teaching credits, the rate of pay increases in accordance with the approved adjunct faculty salary schedule.